bnhpham/berlin-public-transport-analysis/README.md

 # Data Integration and Large-scale Analysis WiSe 2025 Exercise

 This exercise implements ETL pipelines for data integration and analysis of real-world train data collected via the Deutsche Bahn (DB) API Marketplace between September 2 and October 15, 2025.
-It covers a star schema design, a PostgreSQL ingestion pipeline as well as distributed large-scale ETL using Apache Spark with Parquet output.
+It covers a star schema design, a PostgreSQL ingestion pipeline as well as a distributed large-scale ETL using Apache Spark with Parquet output.
 Analytical queries were developed and executed on both systems to extract insights.
 Finally, the Berlin S-Bahn network is modeled as a directed graph in NetworkX to compute shortest paths and earliest arrival times between stations.

 ## Data Source
 The dataset is not included in this repository as it was provided as part of the course.
 However, it can be accessed via the [Deutsche Bahn API Marketplace](https://developers.deutschebahn.com/db-api-marketplace/apis/).